 You can create a new way of doing things that is undeniably better than your old way…

 And you might still have a hard time driving change, bringing your people onboard with your new strategy, and getting them to use the new processes and tools you give them.

 We faced this challenge again and again with a recent client.
-We moved them through an 18+ month transformation of their mainframe application development process, and every step of the way we faced significant resistance to change from their internal teams.
+We moved them through an 18+ month transformation of their mainframe application development process, and every step of the way we faced significant resistance to change from their existing team.

 In this article, we’ll explain how we overcame this resistance.

 - Why standard approaches to end user adoption and change management are not enough to drive big transformations in legacy fields like mainframe.